cs61/cs61-f21-psets/docker/README.md

 1. Download and install [Docker][].

-2. Clone the [cs61-lectures repository][cs61-lectures] onto your computer.
+2. Clone the [cs61-psets repository][cs61-psets] onto your computer.

-3. Change into the `cs61-lectures/docker` directory.
+3. Change into the `cs61-psets/docker` directory.

 4. Run this command.
 It will take a while—up to ten minutes.

     ```shellsession
-    $ docker build -t cs61:latest -f Dockerfile --platform linux/amd64 .
+    $ ./cs61-build-docker
     ```

     The command starts up a virtual Linux-based computer running inside your computer.
 It then installs a bunch of software useful for CS 61 on that environment, then takes a snapshot of the running environment.
-(The snapshot has a name: `cs61:latest`.)
+(The snapshot has a name, such as `cs61:latest` or `cs61:arm64`.)
 Once the snapshot is created, it’ll take just a second or so for Docker to restart it.

 We may need to change the Docker image during the term.
-If we do, you’ll update your repository to get the latest Dockerfile, then re-run the `docker build` command from Step 4.
+If we do, you’ll update your repository to get the latest Dockerfile, then re-run the `./cs61-build-docker` command from Step 4.
 However, later runs should be faster since they’ll take advantage of your previous work.

+> `./cs61-build-docker` is a wrapper around `docker build`.
+On x86-64 hosts, it runs
+> `docker build -t cs61:latest -f Dockerfile --platform linux/amd64 .`
+{.note}

 ## Running CS 61 Docker by script